-UBS Limited, BNP Paribas (together, the "Lead Managers"), CCF and Deutsche Bank AG, acting through its London Branch (together with the Lead Managers, the "Managers") have, pursuant to a subscription agreement dated 11 February 2005 (the "Subscription Agreement") jointly and severally agreed with the Issuer, subject to the satisfaction of certain conditions, to subscribe and pay for the Notes at a price equal to 101 per cent. of their principal amount plus an amount corresponding to accrued interest for the period from and including 20 January 2005 to but excluding 15 February 2005 less a combined management and underwriting commission of 2 per cent. of the principal amount of the Notes.
+UBS Limited, BNP Paribas (together, the "Lead Managers"), CCF and Deutsche Bank AG, acting through its London Branch (together with the Lead Managers, the "Managers") have, pursuant to a subscription agreement dated 18 January 2005 (the "Subscription Agreement") jointly and severally agreed with the Issuer, subject to the satisfaction of certain conditions, to subscribe and pay for the Notes at a price equal to 100 per cent. of their principal amount less a combined management and underwriting commission of 3 per cent. of the principal amount of the Notes.
 The Issuer has agreed to reimburse the Managers in respect of certain of their legal and other expenses in connection with the issue of the Notes.
 The Subscription Agreement entitles the Managers to be released and discharged from their obligations thereunder in certain circumstances prior to payment to the Issuer.
 The Issuer has agreed to indemnify the Managers against certain liabilities in connection with the offer and sale of the Notes.